WUSTL-Biol4220/home/course_project.md

 ## Pipeline script, `pipeline.sh`

-Students will write a bioinformatics pipeline script (`pipeline.sh`) that accepts a settings file name as an argument.
+Students will write a bioinformatics pipeline script that accepts a settings file name as an argument.

-Student pipelines will incorporate seven major steps:
+### Usage

+`./pipeline.sh SETTINGS_FILE [JOB_DIR]`

+### Behavior

+The script `pipeline.sh` itself runs seven other pipeline steps, in the general order:

 1. Parse settings
 2. Gather sequences